SoftUni-Internal/interactive-content/EN/19-Associative-Arrays/01-Associative-Arrays.md

 - **\{synonym}**

-If you get the same word for second time, just add the new synonym to the list.
+If you get the same word for the second time, just add the new synonym to the list.

 ### Output